Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 #### [Go To Top](#table-of-contents "Go To Top")

 ### Font and colours:
-Colours used can be found <a href="https://materializecss.com/color.html" target="_blank">here</a>.
+Colours used can be found <a href="https://getbootstrap.com/docs/5.0/utilities/colors/" target="_blank">here</a>.

-Fonts used have been pulled through using materializecss.
+Fonts used have been pulled through using Bootstrap 5.

+In order to stay consistent with the Veggie Guy brand I have chosen a Green theme.
+The green is slightly different to the cookbook website due to materialisecss and bootstrap differences but I am happy as this allows the user to differentiate which site they are looking at.

 <a name="features"></a>